Volunteering opportunities for 16 and 17 year olds

 How to apply

-Our 2025 Volunteer Recruitment day will be held on Friday 30 May, between 10am — 3pm
+Our summer 2025 programme volunteer recruitment day will be held on Friday 30 May, between 10am — 3pm

-We will inform all applicants during the week beginning 5 May if they have been successful or not.
+Those who have previously applied will be informed during the week beginning 5 May if they have been successful or not.
 Successful applicants will recieve an invitation to attend the recruitment day.

 The purpose of the recruitment day is mutually benefical for applicants and the Volunteer team at our Trust, where there will be oppourtunity to discuss volunteering at our Trust and the expectations of sutiable candidates.